kwestin/code-to-cloud-workshop/README.md

 3. Under "Basic Info" enter a name in the "Name" field your new detection starting with your name.
 Example: "[YOUR NAME]'s New GitHub Invite"
 4. Click "Next"
 5. Under "Log Types" type in "Okta" and select "Okta.SystemLog"
-6. Under "Set Alert Field" set the "Severity" to "Medium"
+6. Under "Set Alert Field" set the "Severity" to "Low"
 7. Next scroll down to "Unit Test" and click "Add New" copy and past the above sample JSON or from the "Investigation -> Query Builder" and past.
 8. Write a detection with the ```rule()``` function hint look for the "action" and "operation_type" elements in the JSON
 9. Next let's add more context to the alert using the ```def title``` function so that it says "A new invite was sent to [user] by [actor] for org [org name]